 I recommend this coat unreservedly, it was really flattering and comfy and super affordable for a nice winter coat.
 550 fillpower if those things matter to you (I honestly don’t really know what that means).
 If you’re deciding on clothes for Iceland, Norway, Russia, Finland, or similar in winter, this coat is your friend!

 You might also like: My All-Time Favorite Bra For Travel

-There was nothing wrong with the other two that I ordered, I quite liked them in fact.
+There was nothing wrong with the other ones that I ordered, I quite liked them in fact.
 One felt just a tad lighter, and mostly it came down to fit and I couldn’t resist the red color.
-Here are the other two if you want to compare—you never know how something will fit you vs. me.
+Here are three others I looked at if you want to compare—you never know how something will fit you vs. me.

 Invest in one merino wool or silk thermal top

-This shirt was absolutely perfect for what I needed.
-I was surprised to see that the reviews are good but not great.
-In reading through them it seems some people had the previous version and it was softer, while this one isn’t quite as soft.
-I can’t speak to the previous version, but it wasn’t itchy, was lightweight so layered really well, and I literally wore it for three days straight (including overnight one night) and it didn’t get stinky or gross at all.
+These shirts were absolutely perfect for what I needed.
+I got an Ibex one as well, but they keep going out of stock so I can’t link to it.
+These are the tiniest bit scratchy but not bad at all (I have super sensitive skin), are lightweight so layered really well, and I literally wore one of them for three days straight (including overnight one night) and it didn’t get stinky or gross at all.
 The sleeves and arms will be a bit long for people like me with shorter arms and torso, but that’s not a big deal when you’re layering like this, and helps keep you warmer.